fahimfaisaladitto/super-calculator/README.md

 # Super Calculator
-<h4 align="left">Welcome to Super Calculator, a sleek, modern, and user-friendly web-based calculator designed for simplicity and efficiency.
+<h4 align="left">A sleek, modern, and user-friendly web-based calculator designed for simplicity and efficiency.
 With its intuitive interface and beautiful design, performing calculations has never been more enjoyable.</h4>
 <h2 align="left">Link: https://fahimfaisaladitto.github.io/super-calculator/ </h2>

 # Screenshots